bakanyako/UN-5.2C-Complete/README.md

 Many metal case with 88X38mm front panel and lots chinese-cloned STM32 "T12" soldering station are compatible with this modified version of UN5.2, which further reduces the cost and complexity of this project.

+Remember, it is UniSolder still; which means it can also accommodate many other irons.
+Same feature like the original UN.
+But with JBC iron and working as JBC controller, makes it become more valuable, excellent soldering station.
+The JBC C210, C245 or even C247 series irons can be used, depending on the supplied voltage and needs.

 Do it at your own risk.
 The files are provided "AS-IS".

 Unfortunately, you have to be a bit familiar with the original UN project.
 You can generate BOM by using Altium.